Engee documentation

 Dependencies

-To work with buses, the value of Number of data ports must be ≥ 2.
+For working with tires, the parameter value is Number of data ports it must be ≥ 2.

-Second data input as scalar, vector, matrix, array or bus.
+The second data input is in the form of a scalar, vector, matrix, array, or bus.

-• If all input signals are scalars, the output signal is also a scalar.
+• If all the input signals are scalars, then the output signal is also a scalar.

 • If at least one of the input signals is a vector, the output of the block is a vector.
 In this case, the block extends any scalar input signals to vectors.